For more information on Genesis, please visit their website.

 Genesis currently offers two types of visits to the lab:

-Students start their visit with a short gallery tour highlighting MAF artists relevant to the Future Cities project.
-The remainder of the visit is spent in the lab working at the intersection of art and technology to design and prototype real solutions to common urban living challenges.
+Students start their visit with a gallery tour highlighting MAF artists relevant to the lab project.
+The remainder of the visit is spent in the lab working at the intersection of art and technology to design and prototype real solutions to future urban living challenges.
 This trip requires no prep work.
 The Genesis challenges in the lab changes as the art in the galleries change.
 Below find examples of past activities.
 For groups more than 30 students, Genesis recommends at least 120 minute visit.

 Innovation Lab in a Box and Lab Visit (8 week curriculum plus single visit)

 The Genesis iLab Experience challenges students to design, make, and share a solution to a future cities challenge.
-Participating classes receive a Genesis Kit which includes enough materials, technology, professional development and curriculum for a class of 30 to work through an 8 week design cycle, culminating in a trip to the lab.
+Participating classes receive a Genesis Kit which includes enough materials, professional development and curriculum for a class of 30 to work through an 8 week design cycle, including a trip to the lab.
 This trip does require that a facilitator run weekly sessions with students leading up to their visit.
 However, the curriculum is designed to allow even the least tech-savvy facilitator to learn and experiment along with their students as they design, prototype, ideate, and test their Future Cities concepts.
-After their visit, student groups are encouraged to continue participating through Genesis’ online Design Challenges.
+We are currently piloting this curriculum and if you are interested in participating please contact email@example.com.

 What is Genesis at the Marciano Art Foundation?

 Genesis at the Marciano Art Foundation is a joint project between Genesis, a STEAM education non-profit, and the Marciano Art Foundation.
-Group visits to MAF allow thousands of K-12 students, adult design mentors, and MAF featured artists will work collaboratively to decide how art and technology will be used to thoughtfully and creatively solve the challenges of urban living.
+School group visits to MAF allow thousands of K-12 students, adult design mentors, and MAF featured artists will work collaboratively to decide how art and technology will be used to thoughtfully and creatively solve the challenges of urban living.
 Students work together to design, build and share a project inspired by the MAF exhibitions.
 The activities are designed to introduce students to the basics of coding and circuitry while challenging to students to imagine solutions to future city problems.
-As more schools visit MAF, with each group building a unique block, the city will continue to grow with the ideas and contributions of students locally and nationwide.
+As more schools visit MAF, with each group building a unique project, our exhibitions space will continue to grow with the ideas and contributions of students locally and nationwide.